Considering to find a life Coach?

-Although it seemed to have busted onto the scene in the 90’s, Life Coaching actually started gaining traction as early as the 70’s and has continued to grow since.
-Now, it’s an accepted form of counseling and a lucrative profession.
+Although it seemed to have busted onto the scene in the 90’s, life coaching actually started gaining traction as early as the 70’s and now life coaching is a $1 Billion industry and growing.
+Now, it’s an accepted form of counselling and a lucrative profession.

 But what exactly is Life Coaching and how can you tell if it’s for you?